Also known as: swedish wall jumps, human flag hops, partial human flag hops, wall bar jumps, beginner human flag drill

 What common mistakes should I avoid when doing flag jumps?

-How can I progress or find alternatives to flag jumps?
+How do I progress or find alternatives to flag jumps?